 - Is the skin around your ear piercing bright red or are there red streaks?

 - Is the skin around your ear piercing hot to the touch?

 - Are you running a fever?

 - Is your ear excessively swollen?

-Excessive swelling is more likely attributable to jewelry that’s too tight or made of a material to which you’re allergic.
-To eliminate the possibility of your jewelry being the problem, see your piercer and ask for help swapping in different jewelry.
+Excessive swelling is more likely attributable to jewelry that’s too tight or made of a material you're allergic to.
+See your piercer and ask for help swapping in different jewelry if this is the case.
 If you have a labret post or a short straight barbell in your helix piercing, ask for a longer barbell.

-Once you’ve eliminated the possibilities of the irritation you’re experiencing being related to jewelry material or size, you’ll have a better idea if you’re dealing with an infected ear piercing.
 If your ear piercing is infected, you may need to see your doctor and get a prescription for antibiotics.
-You can try ramping up your aftercare regime for a couple days first; if the issue subsides with vigilant cleaning, you may be able to avoid taking an antibiotic.
+You can try ramping up your aftercare regimen for a couple days first; if the issue subsides with vigilant cleaning, you may be able to avoid taking an antibiotic.

 If you see your doctor and s/he tells you that you have to take out your piercing, don’t fret.
 If you do full sea salt solution soaks 2 times per day and use a piercing aftercare spray in between soaks while taking an antibiotic, your earlobe or cartilage piercing should heal well and you shouldn’t have to take out your jewelry.

 Stretching cartilage is a very long, slow and often difficult process, so it’s not something we typically recommend trying.
 If you know your end goal is to wear cartilage jewelry in a larger size, consider having your helix piercing done at that size initially.
 To learn more about stretching cartilage and alternatives, check out our The Ins & Outs of Stretching Cartilage blog post.